 In Anne Arundel County in 2016, there were 15 confirmed cases of animal rabies reported — three raccoons, ten bats and two cats.
 In 2017, there were eight confirmed rabies cases — three raccoons, three bats, one cat and one groundhog.
 In 2018, there were 12 confirmed cases — a fox, groundhog, cat, otter, four raccoons and four bats.
-In 2019, there have been eight confirmed cases — three raccoons in Annapolis, one raccoon in Crofton, two raccoons in Crownsville, one in Davidsonville and one in Harwood.
+In 2019, there have been nine confirmed cases — one bat in Millersville, three raccoons in Annapolis, one raccoon in Crofton, two raccoons in Crownsville, one in Davidsonville and one in Harwood.

 How is rabies spread?